 Average to Good

-On the other hand, some Boxadors result from unintended breedings.
+On the other hand, some Boxer Lab Mix dogs result from unintended breedings.
 These puppies can also make great pets, and they’ll usually be offered for free or for a relatively low price.
-You can also run into these types of “accidental” Boxadors at shelters, where you can adopt them for a nominal fee.
+You can also run into these types of “accidental” Boxadors at shelters, where you can rescue and adopt them for a nominal fee.

-Boxers and Labrador Retrievers are both fairly healthy breeds, but they do experience a number of common health problems.
-And unfortunately, many of these health problems also afflict Boxadors, so you’ll want to keep an eye out for some of the most common health issues.
+The Boxer and Labrador Retriever is a fairly healthy dog breed, but they do experience a number of common health problems.
+And unfortunately, many of these health problems also afflict the Lab Boxer mix, so you’ll want to keep an eye out for some of the most common health issues.
+As always with a dog, be sure to visit a vet if you think your Boxador is experiencing any issues.

-Some of the most notable health problems of Boxadors include:
+Some of the most notable health problems in the Boxer Lab Mix include:

 Some of these conditions, such as osteoarthritis and obesity, may be avoidable with proper exercise and food selection, but others are simply a roll of the genetic dice.
 So, you’ll want to be sure to work closely with your vet and take your Boxador in for regular checkups, which will allow you to catch any problems early.

-Also, if you are buying your Boxador from a breeder, be sure to ask about the health of both parents.
+Also, if you are buying your Boxer Lab mix from a breeder, be sure to ask about the health of both parents.
 If either or both of them suffer from things like epilepsy or cardiomyopathy (particularly in the case of the Boxer parent), you may want to look for puppies elsewhere.
+It is important to do your research to be sure you select the puppy that is best for you.

 Most Labs love playing with kids, although they can sometimes be a bit rambunctious, and Boxers are famous for being incredibly tolerant of and gentle with young children.
-So, given that both parent breeds are renowned for being great with kids, it shouldn’t be surprising that most Boxadors are fantastic with children.
+So, given that both parent breeds have a personality that is renowned for being great with kids, it shouldn’t be surprising that most Boxadors are fantastic with children.

-Like both parent breeds, Boxadors are usually incredibly friendly dogs, who quickly befriend strangers and usually get along with other dogs well.
+Like both parent breeds, the Boxer Lab Mix is usually an incredibly friendly dog, who quickly befriend strangers and usually get along with other dogs well.
 They are also ready to play at a moment’s notice – in fact, you’ll want to be sure to give them the chance to play for at least 20 or 30 minutes every day, to help keep them healthy and happy.
+These are energetic breeds, so be sure that they have ample play-time!

-Both Boxers and Labradors love to chew, and once again, Boxadors take after their parent breeds.
+Both Boxers and Labradors love to chew, and once again, the Boxador takes after its parent breeds.
 They aren’t terribly picky about what they get to chew either – they’ll chew on whatever’s available and seems interesting.
 So, you better give them a good chew toy, or they’ll find one on their own.

 But you have to be careful when buying a chew toy for such strong-jawed dogs, as you don’t want your pet to end up choking on any of the little pieces they manage to tear off.
 It is true that Labs have a “soft mouth,” but that applies to fetch; they are perfectly capable of chewing through toys made from average materials.

-We’ve put together a comprehensive review of the best chew toys for power chewers, so be sure to check that out if you have your heart set on a Boxador.
+We’ve put together a comprehensive review of the best indestructible chew toys for aggressive chewers, so be sure to check that out if you have your heart set on a Boxer Lab Mix.
+Chew toys like this can help keep your pup occupied and also ensure that they don’t chew through anything that is important to you.

 In fact, Boxadors often make excellent second or third pets to add to your home (which is not to suggest that they can’t make good first pets).
 They’re playful and rugged enough to take whatever the bigger pets dish out, and they’ll quickly learn how to get along with everybody in the home (whether they have four legs or two).

 Fortunately, Boxadors are just as easy to train as Labs and Boxers.
 They’re very smart, they love to learn and they’re usually eager to please their owners.
-If you start while your puppy is young, use only positive reinforcement, and keep things fun, you’ll likely find that your Boxador loves being trained.
+If you start training your puppy while they are young, use only positive reinforcement, and keep things fun, and you’ll likely find that your Boxador loves being trained.

-We recommend five of the best foods for large dog breeds in our 2018 Showdown, but you’ll want to look for foods that:
+We recommend 10 of the best foods for large dog breeds, but you’ll want to look for foods that:

 Boxers and Labrador Retrievers are both pretty big dogs, but they often adapt to apartment life pretty well.
 The same can be said of Boxadors – they are typically pretty tidy dogs (although they do shed rather heavily), and they aren’t prone to barking at all hours of the day and night.
 They also adjust well to the people they’ll encounter on a daily basis as you walk them around the apartment complex.